What a Zoning Code Does and Does Not Do:

 Does it force me to move my business or home?

 No, if the business is lawfully built under the previous code and has the necessary permits, it will be grandfathered in as a non-conforming use.
+Details on this process can be found in Article 11.

 Does the zoning code address blight directly?